Skip to content

 In alignment with the local Nature Recovery plans for Hampshire, we aim to tackle the climate and nature emergency by restoring chalk grassland in and around Highcliffe and Bar End.

-The local community, and project partners, will play an essential role in bringing our vision to life.
-We want to create a vibrant space that everyone in the community can enjoy.
+With their support we are creating a space that everyone in the community can enjoy.
 A space where people can connect with nature and learn about;

 • Chalk grassland surveys